We are pleased to announce that the below symposiums have been accepted onto the Biomag2022 programme.

 One of the major challenges of systems neuroscience is to determine whether brain oscillations serve any functional role in local computations and brain communication or whether they are simply an epiphenomena of recurrent neural circuitry.
 To tackle this challenge, it is crucial to study oscillations at the level of cortical layers since specific, falsifiable predictions can be derived from different theoretical frameworks at this scale.
 In light of these frameworks, this symposium will introduce different methodological approaches to investigate the laminar profile of oscillations within the visual cortical hierarchy, from laminar fMRI-EEG and high precision (laminar) MEG, to laminar electrode recordings in both monkeys and humans.

-Co-chair: Britta Westner, Aarhus University, Aarhus, Denmark, and Caroline Witton, Aston University, Birmingham, United Kingdom
+Co-chair: Britta Westner, Radboud University, Nijmegen, The Netherlands, and Caroline Witton, Aston University, Birmingham, United Kingdom

 Data analysis in MEG research relies heavily on open source toolboxes.
 Their openness makes them transparent data analysis tools and they are one of the main pillars for reproducible research and open science.
 However, while sharing of data and open access publishing is often discussed in the MEG community, the contribution to open source projects seems to be less in the focus and is often limited to a relatively small pool of developers.
 In this symposium, we aim to bring open source efforts closer to the MEG community.
 Rather than summarising the capabilities of the existing toolboxes, which are well-documented, we focus on the broader ecosystem of open source tools in MEG and how user communities and developers can work together to advance our science.
 We investigate how open source development can enable and catalyze reproducible research efforts, within and beyond the toolboxes’ horizons.
 Maintainers and contributors will share their experiences and their vision of the open source community in MEG research, giving insights into the inner workings of open source efforts and toolbox development.
 We hope to motivate a greater number of people of different groups and diverse backgrounds to contribute to open source software development efforts.
 We also hope to advocate for a greater recognition of the value of open source efforts in our scientific field.